octue/conventional-commits/README.md

 Custom pre-commit hooks used by Octue (see [pre-commit.com](https://pre-commit.com))

 ## `check-commit-message-is-conventional`

+### Description
-A `commit-msg`-type [`pre-commit`](https://pre-commit.com) hook that checks whether each commit message adheres to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard, as well as the additional rules that:
+A `commit-msg`-type [`pre-commit`](https://pre-commit.com) hook that checks whether each commit message adheres to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard, as well as the additional customisable rules that:
 * The header:
   * Uses only the allowed commit codes
   * Is no longer than the maximum header length